brianglass/anastasis/files/pre-christmas.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;color:red">Aposticha. </span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">Both now.<span style="color:red"></span></span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt">Joseph, tell us: how are you bringing the Maiden you received from the Holy Place, to Bethlehem great with child?<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[6]</span></a> Â‘I, he said, having searched the Prophets and been told by an Angel,<a href="#_ftn7" id="_ftnref7"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[7]</span></a> am assured that Mary will give birth to God in a way past explanation; to worship him Magi will come from the East, adoring him with precious gifts.Â’ Lord, incarnate for our sake, glory to you!</span>
+mso-bidi-font-size:12.0pt">Joseph, tell us: how are you bringing the Maiden you received from the Holy Place, to Bethlehem great with child?<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[6]</span></a> ‘I, he said, having searched the Prophets and been told by an Angel,<a href="#_ftn7" id="_ftnref7"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[7]</span></a> am assured that Mary will give birth to God in a way past explanation; to worship him Magi will come from the East, adoring him with precious gifts.’
+Lord, incarnate for our sake, glory to you!</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;color:red">Lauds. </span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">Both now.<span style="color:red"></span></span>